esb-dev/kic/README.md

 ### The structure of our world

-kic specification is based on a fixed structure, comprising a finite universe of "things" and a set of relation variables.
+A kic specification is based on a fixed structure, comprising a finite universe of "things" and a set of relation variables.

 The structure of the world for the problem to be solved is in Clojure represented as a map.
-It is build by the function `structure`
+It is build by the function `structure`:

-`structure things relvars` where `things` is a vector of objects for out world, and `relvars` is a map of keys and arities, one for each relation vairable in the structure.
+`structure things relvars` where `things` is a vector of objects for our world, and `relvars` is a map of keys and arities, one for each relation variable in the structure.

 As an example let's define a structure for a latin square of order 4: